Thanks for joining me for How to Teach Knitting & Crochet/Fiberarts Online!

 I adore my Ikea Bekant sit/stand desk, although it doesn’t get great reviews on the Ikea site.
-My husband and I have both had ours over five years with no problem.
+I have had mine over nine years with no problem.
 Your mileage may vary.

-I didn’t label everything in the photo.
+I didn’t label everything in the super-tidy desk photo above.
 For fun, see if you can find:

 Cameras and Holders

-I use the Arkon Mounts weighted base phone holder and my iPhone camera for my overhead shots.
-It adjusts to a variety of heights and angles.
-I like this version because I don’t have to find a tabletop the right depth to clamp it onto.
+Another option is a weighted base phone holder and a phone camera for overhead shots.
+The stand adjusts to a variety of heights and angles.
+I like a tabletop version because I don’t have to find a tabletop the right depth to clamp it onto.

-In my opinion, a comfortable headphone/mic combination is important if you are going to be teaching.
+If you share your space with noisy others, a comfortable headphone/mic combination is important.
 They can be more comfortable than earbuds if you are going to be spending a lot of time online.
 The ones I use are from Logitech and I’ve had them forever.

 I’m also a big believer in good surge suppression, especially with a lot of stuff plugged in!

 Why?
 At one time I worked in an office on top of a mountain, and it was subject to lightening strikes.
 I had an APC protector that gave its life by jumping between the outlet and my computer, twice.
 APC replaced the unit for free both times.

 For the dark grey and light grey backgrounds, I use a 15″ x 20″ foam core board that I cut down from a 30″ x 20″ sheet.
 The black/black version is more readily available, such as this 3-pack of 16″ x 20″ foam core sheets.